Distillation of Indistinguishable Photons

+{Commonly narrowband filters are used to generate heralded highly pure photons from pair sources, however in practice the photon yield becomes prohibitively small at high enough target purity \cite{hom_heralded}. {Moreover, naive filtering of a single photon source, whilst yielding highly pure photons, will be unheralded.} Our scheme instead works under a different paradigm, where independent single photons that are partly distinguishable are used to produce a source of heralded and pure photons, utilizing multi-photon interference.}

 A cartoon example of our general idea is shown in Fig.~\ref{fig:distillation_cartoon}, whereby $n$ copies of a noisy photon state are used to produce single photons, with a lower degree of distinguishability.
 Input photons to the circuit populate spatial modes (horizontal lines), which we will often refer to as `rails', and can be implemented physically via optical fibres, for example.
 The black box is a circuit composed of beamsplitters (and possibly other linear optical components), and the output photon is conditioned on the post-selection of a particular measurement outcome, i.e. the detection of $n-1$ photons, in some configuration.
-The key observation behind our scheme is that identical photons interfere in a fundamentally different manner than partly distinguishable ones, which can be exploited using beamsplitters, and ultimately used to reduce the distinguishability of a noisy photon source.
+The key observation behind our scheme is that identical photons interfere in a fundamentally different manner than partly distinguishable ones, which can be exploited using beamsplitters, and ultimately used to reduce the distinguishability of noisy photon sources. {The scheme works so long as the initial purity is above around 60\%.}

 \textit{Related Work--} Whilst preparing this manuscript, we became aware of a morally similar scheme proposed by Sparrow and Birchall (SB) in Ref.~\cite{sparrow-thesis}, under the name `HOM filtering'.
-In this scheme, $n\ge 2$ photons are incident upon $n$ spatial rails, which are post-selected upon bunching in a single rail.
+In this scheme, $n\ge 2$ photons are incident upon $n$ rails, which are post-selected upon bunching in a single rail.
 Photon subtraction is then used to output a single photon of a higher fidelity.
 This scheme is conceptually elegant, and results in asymptotic scaling of the error $\epsilon \rightarrow \epsilon/n$.
 However, it is apparent that the scheme becomes prohibitive for even modest $n$, as the probability to measure the desired outcome falls worse than exponentially in $n$\fn{Numerically we find Eq.~\eqref{eq:SB_success} can be approximated by $\exp(-0.29 n^{1.96})$, see Fig.~\ref{fig:sb_ps}}; we compute in App.~\ref{sect:SB_success} the post-selection success probability to be asymptotically (i.e. at error approaching zero)

 meaning huge numbers of photons are required to distill a single purer one (for $n=2,3,4,5,6$, one requires on average 8, 42, 341, 4369, 93206 photons respectively).